invertase/react-native-firebase/codorials/authentication-with-firebase/handling-authentication-state.md

 ### Subscribing to Redux state

-Now our user data is updating the store whenever it changes, we can subscribe to specific parts of the data which we need in out React components.
+Now our action is updating the store whenever it's dispatched, we can subscribe to specific parts of the data which we need in our React components.
 The power of using `react-redux` is that it allows us to subscribe to data within our store and update the component whenever that data changes - we do this via a function known as `mapStateToProps`.
 This function is passed as the first argument of our `connect` HOC and gets given the current Redux state.
 It returns an object, which is cloned as props into our component.
 Here's how it works: